cihanciftci1/ReadingIsGood/README.md

 ## Controllers

 ### About Controllers
-- Postman Collection is added.
+- Postman Collection is added to root directory.
 You can send request and see request/response bodies once you run the application.

 - All endpoints are secured.
 So first you need to register and then you can login with your username and password.
 You will receieve a token with "Bearer" prefix.
 When you send a request to other APIs you must use that token with "Authorization" key in the Headers.